wefo-coding/blender-alignment-tool/README.md

 With this function you align all selected objects to the selected transform orientation.

 ### Align to active object
-Coming Soon: Align selected objects to active object.
+Align selected objects to active object.

 ### Align to vertices
 Align selected objects to selected vertices of the active object.